Organosulfate: Dialkylsulfates

 A less common family of organosulfates have the formula RO-SO_{2}-OR'.
 They are prepared from sulfuric acid and the alcohol.
 The main examples are diethyl sulfate and dimethyl sulfate, colourless liquids that are used as reagents in organic synthesis.
 These compounds are potentially dangerous alkylating agents.
 Dialkylsulfates do not occur in nature.

 Natural sulfate esters

 Heparin is a medication and naturally occurring organosulfate.

 Several classes of sulfate esters exist in nature.
 Especially common are sugar derivatives, the sulfated polysaccharides.
 Examples include keratan sulfate, chondroitin sulfate, and the anticoagulant heparin.
 Post-translational modifications of some proteins entail sulfation, often at the phenol group of tyrosine residues.
 A steroidal sulfate is estradiol sulfate, a latent precursor to the hormone estrogen.

 A major portion of soil sulfur is in the form of sulfate esters.

 Metabolism

-Sulfate is an inert anion, so nature activates it by the formation of ester derivative of adenosine 5'-phosphosulfate (APS) and 3'-phosphoadenosine-5'-phosphosulfate (PAPS).
+Sulfate is an inert anion, so biological systems often activate it by the formation of ester derivative of adenosine 5'-phosphosulfate (APS) and 3'-phosphoadenosine-5'-phosphosulfate (PAPS).
 Many organisms utilize these reactions for metabolic purposes or for the biosynthesis of sulfur compounds required for life.
 The formation and hydrolysis of natural sulfate esters are catalyzed by sulfatases (aka sulfohydrolases).